eclipse-tractusx/tractusx-edc/docs/development/dataplane-signaling/tx-signaling.extensions.md

 ## Consumer: execute the token refresh

-There are three possibilities how the consumer performs the token refresh:
+There are three possibilities for how the consumer performs the token refresh:

 ### Automatic refresh using the (consumer) DataPlane